ppy/osu-wiki/news/2024/2024-03-24-4-digit-world-cup-2024-registrations-now-open.md

 ## How do I register?

-To register, simply head over to the **signup page** (*pending link*) to connect your osu! and Discord accounts.
+To register, simply head over to the **registration page** (*pending link*) to connect your osu! and Discord accounts.
 Players who sign up via the aforementioned link and meet the following criteria will be eligible to participate:

 - **Your osu! global rank must be within #1,000–9,999 at the time of registrations closing** (April 14, 23:59 UTC+0)
 - **You must not have violated the [osu! community rules](https://osu.ppy.sh/wiki/en/Rules) in the past 12 months**